alesouzaeu/Coursera_Capstone/The_Battle_of_the_Neighborhoods/Readme.md

+# The Battle of the Neighborhoods in São Paulo City, Brazil.
 # Introduction: Business Problem
 In this project we will try to find the best location for a restaurant.
 This report will be targeted to people interested in opening a vegetarian restaurant in São Paulo's Capital, Brazil.

 In Brazil the vegetarian population has grown greatly.
 According to The IBOPE research, from April of 2018, about 14% of brazilians already declares vegetarian himselves.